Boiler types explained - combi, heat only & system

 What type of boiler do I need?

 There are three main types of boiler: combi, heat only and system.
 Heat only boilers (aka conventional or regular) work with a cylinder in the airing cupboard.
-System boilers are often found in modern homes with an ‘unvented’ hot water cylinder.
+System boilers are often found in modern homes with an ‘unvented’ hot water cylinder (but they can work with a vented cylinder also).
 Combi boilers produce instant hot water.
 We help you identify which one you have and consider the advantages and disadvantages of each.
 You may be thinking about a new boiler.
 This guide can help you decide whether to stick with your existing boiler type or install a different boiler type.

 Summary of Boiler Types